Asymptotic geometry at infinity of quiver varieties: Manifolds with fibered corners

+for some choice of bundle metric $h\in C^{\infty}(M; S^2(^{\QFB}T^{*}M))$ for the vector bundle $^{\QFB}TM$.
+In this case we say that the manifold with corners $M$ is the $\QFB$ \textbf{compactification} of the corresponding Riemannian manifold. \end{definition} A $\QFB$ metric on $(M,\phi)$ such that for each maximal hypersurface $H$, $S_{H} = H$ and $\phi_{H} = \Id$ will be called a \textbf{quasi-asymptotically conical} $(\QAC)$ metric.
 For the purposes of the paper, we introduce two more types of metrics on manifolds with fibered corners.
 If we drop condition $(2)$ from definition \ref{QFBvf} we obtain the Lie algebra of edge vector fields $\mathcal V_e(M)$ and the edge tangent bundle $^e TM\to M$, a naturally associated Lie algebroid with anchor map $a_e: {}^{e}TM\to TM$.
 As with $\mathcal V_{\QFB}(M)$, to the Lie algebra $\mathcal V_e(M)$ one can associate the class of edge metrics on $M\backslash \pa M$.
 Both $\QFB$ metrics $(M\backslash \pa M, g_{\QFB})$ and edge metrics $(M\backslash \pa M, g_e)$ are examples of Riemannian manifolds with Lie structure at infinity in the sense of \cite{ALN04}.
 By \cite{ALN04} and \cite{Bui}, such metrics are complete metrics of infinite volume with bounded geometry.
-Moreover, by \cite{ALN04}, all metrics corresponding to a fixed Lie structure at infinity are quasi-isometrics.
+Moreover, by \cite{ALN04}, two such metrics $g$ and $g'$ corresponding to a fixed Lie structure at infinity are quasi-isometric, meaning that there exists a constant $C>0$ such that

 In order to introduce \textbf{wedge} metrics, we define the wedge cotangent bundle

 with $v$ a total boundary defining function.

 \begin{definition} A \textbf{wedge} metric (also called incomplete iterated edge metrics in \cite{ALMP2012}) on a manifold with fibered corners $(M,\phi)$ is a Riemannian metric $g_w$ on the interior of $M$ of the form